burukuru/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 match $x isa person has firstname "Susan" has surname "Dudley"; $y isa person has firstname "Barbara" has surname "Herchelroth";
 ```

-1. Submit the query by pressing '>' to visualise the graph.
+1. Submit the query by pressing '>' (or *Enter*) to visualise the graph.
 The two people in question (Susan Dudley and Barbara Herchelroth) should be shown.
-2. Holding down the *cmd* key, single click on each of the two nodes.
+2. Holding down the *control* key, single click on each of the two nodes.
 3. Right click the mouse to bring up the Query Builder menu, and select *Shortest path* from the menu.
 4. The submission form will now contain the shortest path query for those two nodes, for example: